 Nominating and Corporate Governance Committee.
 The nominating and corporate governance committee oversees the selection and composition of our board of directors and oversees the management continuity planning processes.
 It establishes, monitors, and recommends the purpose, structure, and operations of the various committees of our board of directors, the criteria and qualifications for membership of each board committee, and recommends whether rotations or term limits are appropriate for the chair or committee members of the various committees.
 In addition, the nominating and corporate governance committee recommends individuals to stand for election as directors and recommends directors to serve on each committee as a member or as chair of the committee.
-The nominating and corporate governance committee reviews director compensation and recommends changes in director compensation to our board of directors.
+The nominating and corporate governance committee reviews director compensation and recommends changes in director compensation to our board of directors with the support of our compensation consultants, Mercer.
 The nominating and corporate governance committee reviews and makes recommendations regarding our governing documents (including our certificate of incorporation and bylaws) and our corporate governance principles.
-The nominating and corporate governance committee is also responsible for considering policies relating to the meetings of our board of directors and considers questions of independence and possible conflicts of interest of members of our board of directors and executive officers.
+The nominating and corporate governance committee is also responsible for considering policies relating to the meetings of our board of directors and executive officers.
 Finally, the nominating and corporate governance committee oversees the evaluation of our board of directors and management.